-The OCC received seven comment letters: four comment letters from trade groups representing banks, one comment letter from a bank, one comment from a technology industry coalition, and one comment letter from a community group.
-Several of the comment letters discussed the OCC's authority to charter the Bank, asserting, among other things, that the proposed activities do not align with OCC precedent with respect to fiduciary activities conducted by national trust banks.
+The OCC received nine comment letters: four comment letters from trade groups representing banks, one comment letter from a bank, one comment from a technology industry coalition, one comment letter from a smart plumbing technology company, and two comment letters from community groups.
+Several of the comment letters discuss the OCC's authority to charter the Bank, asserting, among other things, that the proposed activities do not align with OCC precedent with respect to fiduciary activities conducted by national trust banks.
 The OCC is authorized to charter national banks pursuant to the National Bank Act, 12 USC 21-27.
 As explained herein, the proposed activities are permissible for a national trust bank.